gdq12/dataexpert_intermediate_bootcamp_2025/1_dimensional_data_modeling/4_graph_data_modeling/README.md

     from filtered pl1
     join filtered pl2 on pl1.game_id = pl2.game_id
                     and pl1.player_id <> pl2.player_id
-    where pl1.player_id > pl2.player_id -- to verify there are no double edges, aka where plays with and share team with for a given combo dont appear 2x but just with player name ordered reverse group by 1,2,3
+    where pl1.player_id > pl2.player_id -- to verify there are no double edges, aka where plays with and share team with for a given combo dont appear 2x just due to player name ordered reverse group by 1,2,3
     )
     select